The Journey of a Chef: Inspiration from La Maison Tokyo

 Understanding The Michelin Star System

-The Michelin Star system is a globally recognized hallmark of excellence in the culinary world.
+The Michelin Star system is a globally recognised hallmark of excellence in the culinary world.
 It serves as a guide for food lovers seeking exceptional restaurants that offer unique dining experiences.
-With its origins in France, the system began as a way to encourage travel by car, guiding drivers to quality dining establishments along their routes.
+With its origins in France, the system was established as a means to encourage car travel, guiding drivers to high-quality dining establishments along their routes.
 Today, it remains a prestigious sign of culinary achievement.

 1. What is a Michelin Star?